 Summary of how The Football Association Limited (“The FA”) uses your data

 - The information processed by The FA can involve sensitive and criminal records data – particularly where a DBS check discloses relevant criminal convictions, or where the sensitive data of an alleged perpetrator or victim is relevant to a safeguarding enquiry.
-This is processed on the basis of preventing and detecting unlawful activity, and for the purposes of safeguarding individuals at risk.
+This is processed on the basis of preventing and detecting unlawful activity, and for the purposes of safeguarding children and individuals at risk.

 What does this Policy cover?